Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Abstract:

-- Offer students the opportunity to participate in Oulipian writing workshops that use constraints to strengthen their basic writing and reading skills
+- Offer students the opportunity to participate in Oulipian writing workshops with specific constraints to strengthen their fundamental writing and reading skills

-- Breaking down barriers between literature and the sciences to support student success
+- Breaking down the barriers between literature and the sciences to promote student success

-APPIPHYS: Problem-Based Learning in the Bachelor’s Program in Physics, Electromagnetism, and Ecological Transition
+APPIPHYS: Problem-Based Learning in the Bachelor's Degree Programs in Physics, Electromagnetism, and Ecological Transition

 Affiliation: Faculty of Sciences

-Abstract: The APPIPhys project aims to place problem-based learning and competency-based assessment at the core of physics and physics-chemistry bachelor’s programs in the second and third years, focusing on two themes: (i) electromagnetism within two existing related course units and (ii) the ecological transition for sustainable development (TEDS) with the creation of a new pilot course unit.
+Abstract: The APPIPhys project aims to place problem-based learning and competency-based assessment at the heart of bachelor’s degree programs in physics and physics-chemistry, in the second and third years, focusing on two themes: (i) electromagnetism within two existing related course units, and (ii) the ecological transition for sustainable development (TEDS) with the creation of a new pilot course unit.
 These two initiatives involve 170 students and are intended to be integrated into the curriculum frameworks for these bachelor’s programs by 2027, drawing on the feedback gathered from this pilot phase.

-REU-BUT-BT: Succeeding in BUT Programs – Improving Integration and Promoting Success for Technology Baccalaureate Graduates in BUT Programs
+REU-BUT-BT: Succeeding in a BUT Program – Improving Integration and Promoting the Success of Technology Baccalaureate Graduates in BUT Programs

 Project Leader: Mattéo VALENZA

-Abstract: The Montpellier-Sète University Institute of Technology (IUT) admits many students from the technological track of high schools into its first-year Bachelor’s degree program (BUT1).
-The number of students admitted from this group is capped by ministerial decree and accounts for up to 50% of a cohort in most specializations.
+Abstract: The Montpellier-Sète University Institute of Technology (IUT) enrolls many students from the technological track of high schools in its first year of the Bachelor’s degree program (BUT1).
+Enrollment for this group is subject to quotas set by ministerial decree and accounts for up to 50% of a cohort in most specializations.
 The eight departments within the program face a real challenge.
 Despite the efforts and adjustments made by the teaching staff, failure rates among students with a technological baccalaureate remain high.
 They can reach 90% in certain specializations.
-The program is strengthening the integration process and supporting students in their academic progress, notably by providing them with methodological tools.
+The program is strengthening the process of integrating these students and supporting their academic progress, notably by providing them with study skills tools.

 GestProdJeu: Learning Through Play: Professional Scenarios in Production Management